 Large *cookie cutters in various shapes

-A couple of plastic drinking straws
+A couple of drinking straws or a straight stick

 Next, melt the fat in a saucepan, then add it to the dry ingredients and stir well.
 I let the kids do some mixing, but the rest of this stage is definitely one for the adults to handle.

 Once your ingredients are well-mixed, leave them to cool a little.
 This will make the mixture safer to handle and reduce leakage.

 For the orange feeders, you need to poke a hole into each half and thread some string through, before filling them with the seed mixture.
 This is much easier than threading them once everything has set, trust me!

 Make sure you pack the seed mix in tightly, then pop the halves on a tray and store them somewhere flat while they set.
 This can take quite a while, so we put ours in the fridge overnight.

 To make the shaped feeders, pop your cookie cutters on a baking tray and fill them with the seed mixture.
 Once they’re full, stick a small piece of stick or straw into them near an edge, so that it stands up.
 This will leave you with a nice hole to thread the string through when they’re set.

 Again, store the tray somewhere flat while the mixture sets.
 Once they’re ready, you can thread your homemade bird feeders with string and hang them up in the garden.